Rethinking People Analytics With Inverse Transparency by Design: Study B: User Perspective

 We conducted a laboratory study with students, which was specifically designed for our research objectives.
 Inverse transparency represents a fundamental change in the working environment and interactions of employees.
 Introducing it to an existing workplace could have triggered confounding change management issues, most notably individual's resistance to change~\cite{bovey2001resistance}, which can limit the success of change initiatives~\cite{kuhlman2021will}.
 By working with students and fully controlling the study environment, we could ensure that inverse transparency was actually experienced and used over an extended period of time~\cite{katok2018designing}.
 Furthermore, having removed external influences of an existing workplace, such as schedule pressure~\cite{nan2009impact}, means that we can cleanly attribute any observed effects to inverse transparency instead of potential confounders~\cite{fiske2005laboratory}.
 Accordingly, we created a university practicum running over three months for our study.
 To increase the representativeness of the study environment, we emulated the real-world use case of a remote software development workplace as closely as possible.
 That means having small teams of developers build software in agile teams, each lead by a team lead.
 Work items and their status were tracked in the issue tracking software Jira Software, messages were exchanged over the business messenger Slack, and code was versioned with the distributed version control software Git.
 Teams only interacted through digital collaboration tools, representing an all-remote configuration.

 In total, 15 master's or final year bachelor's students in computer science were tasked to conduct work in the setting described above.
 Working with computer science students specifically allowed us to realistically model the software development use case.
-They were split up in four groups of four students each, one with three (see Figure~\ref{fig:study-overview_pit21-teams}).
+They were split up in four groups of four students each, one with three (see \autoref{fig:study-overview_pit21-teams}).
 Each group decided on a team lead to guide the development process and serve as the data consumer.
 We explicitly gave team leads the task to conduct data-driven management, utilizing analysis tools built with inverse transparency by design to analyze their team members' data and write reports on their performance.
 Due to the all-remote configuration, team leads had to rely on these analytics to get a full picture of their teams.
 The other team members worked as developers, representing the data owners in our concept.
 They were instructed to specifically utilize those data-driven collaboration tools that their team leads' analysis tools were compatible with.
 That means they worked with Jira, Slack and Git, as described above.
 The data collected in these tools were then made available to their respective team leads to analyze via people analytics built with inverse transparency by design.

 We employ a mixed-method evaluation design.
 During the process, regular written self-reflections were submitted.
-In addition, participants answered two questionnaires after the study, one of which covers their experience with inverse transparency over the course of the study, the other their opinion of inverse transparency in general (the questions are listed in Appendix~\ref{sec:appendix-questionnaires}).
+In addition, participants answered two questionnaires after the study, one of which covers their experience with inverse transparency over the course of the study, the other their opinion of inverse transparency in general (the questions are listed in \hyperref[sec:appendix-questionnaires]{Appendix~\ref*{sec:appendix-questionnaires}}).
 Our findings summarize the results from all of these evaluations.